agmccrei/Neural_Mass_Microcircuit_Model/README.md

-# Mean Field Microcircuit Model
+# Neural Mass Microcircuit Model
 ===================================================================================================================================================================
 Author: Alexandre Guet-McCreight

-## This is the readme for usage of the mean field model described within:
+## This is the readme for usage of the neural mass model described within:
 circuit0_definitions.py.

 ## To run model optimization: